hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 Taking philosophy a few years later, I encountered set theory for the first time and it blew my gourd.
-First of all, there was the [wonderful paradox](https://en.wikipedia.org/wiki/Russell%27s_paradox) of Bertrand Russell about the set of all sets which don't contain themselves.
+First of all, there was Bertrand Russell's [wonderful paradox](https://en.wikipedia.org/wiki/Russell%27s_paradox) about the set of all sets which don't contain themselves.
 Is this big set a member of itself or not?
 If it is a member of itself, by definition it's not a member of